microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/readme.md

 ### Cloning

-Whenever you want to make a change to a repository you need to first clone it.
+Whenever you want to make a change to a repository, you need to first clone it.
 Cloning a repository pulls down a full copy of all the repository data, so that you can work on it locally.
 This copy includes all versions of every file and folder for the project.

 ```cmd
 git clone https://github.com/username/repo-name